 Infrastructure apprenticeship and training

-The Targeted Training and Apprenticeship Fund (TTAF; also known as Free TRADES TRAINING)
+The Targeted Training and Apprenticeship Fund

-What will be covered by TTAF?
+What is covered by TTAF?

-The fund is available to cover the fees normally paid by the trainee/employer.
+The fund is available to cover the fees normally paid by the trainee/ employer.
 Including:

 - Enrolment fees